-BCJB: Getting to Know their Work Improving Journalistic Safety in the US-Mexico Border
+BCJB: Getting to Know their Work Improving Journalist Safety on the US-Mexico Border

 The Community Series features stories of the people and projects behind the digital rights community.

-The organization he founded, Border Center for Journalists and Bloggers (BCJB), has been defending the rights of journalists working in the Mexican-US border since 2004, as well as promoting journalism excellence and press freedom.
+The organization he founded, Border Center for Journalists and Bloggers (BCJB), has been defending the rights of journalists working in the Mexican-US border since 2004, while promoting journalism excellence and press freedom.

-He shares that they work covering news in “one of the most dangerous borders in the world,” also considered by the United Nations the world’s deadliest crossing for migrants.
+He notes that they cover news in “one of the most dangerous borders in the world,” which the United Nations has recognized as the world’s deadliest crossing for migrants.

-In 2004, he moved from Mexico City to work at a newspaper at the US-Mexican border, he noticed that journalists were being targeted and attacked by organized crime when they would investigate topics like corruption and migration.
-This was not surprising given the influence and power criminal organizations had in the region, including controlling all border and migration routess.
-In addition to the danger journalists faced, Jorge’s research into labor conditions revealed that these same journalists had low salaries and were not trained in security and safety.
+In 2004, Jorge Luis Sierra moved from Mexico City to work at a newspaper at the US-Mexican border.
+There, he noticed that journalists were being targeted and attacked by organized crime when investigating topics like corruption and migration.
+This was not surprising given the influence and power criminal organizations had in the region, including their control over border and migration routes.

 Connecting Mexican and American Journalists Working at the Border